alesaintgold/ml_ai_python/projects/3/project.md

 # Project: Credit Card Fraud Detection
 * Implement a bagging classifier to detect fraudulent credit card transactions.
 * Use a publicly available credit card fraud dataset.
 * Compare the performance of your bagging implementation with a single decision tree.

 ## Objective
-Implement a bagging classifier to detect fraudulent credit card transactions, applying concepts from Section 3: Bagging.
+Understand and implement a bagging classifier to improve the stability and accuracy of regression models to detect fraudulent credit card transactions, applying concepts from the lesson.

 ## Dataset
 Use the Credit Card Fraud Detection dataset from Kaggle, which contains transactions made by credit cards in September 2013 by European cardholders.